 As a condominium property manager, you’re the primary point-of-contact for unit owners, the building’s board of directors, hired personnel, services, and contractors.
-This means you’re responsible for overseeing every aspect of operations, from maintenance work to vendor relationships.
+This means you’re responsible for overseeing every aspect of operations, from maintenance work to vendor relationships which would include shopping for condo master insurance.

 One of your most crucial roles is to purchase insurance for the building, but you must request master insurance proposals and multiple quotes first.